ShainDholakiya/FlashChat/README.md

 ## Description

-Flash Chat is an internet based messaging app similar to WhatsApp, the popular messaging app that was bought by Facebook for $22 billion.
-I used Firebase Firestore as a backend database to store and retrieve the messages from the cloud.
+Flash Chat is an internet based messaging app similar to WhatsApp.
+It uses Firebase Firestore as a backend database to store and retrieve the messages from the cloud.

 ## What I learned